igorski/efflux-tracker/README.md

 And behold, a file "_song.bin_" has been generated containing your awesome track.
 You can use an emulator such as the excellent [Stella](http://stella.sourceforge.net/downloads.php) to play your song.
-If you want to run it on an actually Atari 2600, you might want to shop around [AtariAge](https://www.atariage.com/) to find out how to get your code on a cartridge!
+If you want to run it on an actual Atari 2600, you might want to shop around [AtariAge](https://www.atariage.com/) to find out how to get your code on a cartridge!

 Build instructions